What Did You Think When You Made Me This Way?

-What Did You Think When You Made Me This Way? is the fifth EP released by British rock band Nothing but Thieves.
+What Did You Think When You Made Me This Way? is the fifth EP released by English rock band Nothing but Thieves.
 It was released on 19 October 2018 through RCA Records.
 The EP's first single "Forever & Ever More" was released on 27 August 2018 through streaming services and as made available as a download.
 The second single "Take This Lonely Heart" was released also on 19 October 2018 to coincide with the record's release.

 Background and release

 "Forever & Ever More" had its live debut at Reading Festival on 24 August 2018.
 The song had its radio debut on 27 August 2018 on BBC Radio 1 and was released to streaming and download services the same day.
 "Take This Lonely Heart" followed on 19 October 2018 as the second single.

 The EP was released worldwide on 19 October 2018 through RCA Records as a digital download and physically on 12" vinyl.